 An operating agreement is a contract that involves the members of an LLC.
-In this contract the obligations, financial rights, and duties for the managers.
+This contract delineates the obligations, financial rights, and duties of members and managers (if any).

 This contract is required in many states, but New Mexico does not require one.
 While not required, is it still a good idea to have one?